horsecz/Bee-Storm-bot/README.md

 - every time bot runs, bot run stat will be incremented
 - in case of some crash, bot may try to reboot itself up to 3 times
 - possibility of server message logging and internal logging
-- replit hosting related: after expection in runtime (temporary ban), bot will try to reboot (kill & start again) multiple times
+- replit hosting related: after exception in runtime (temporary ban), bot will try to reboot (kill & start again) multiple times

 # TODO list